What works? What doesn’t?

 There are a lot of myths about teeth whitening on the internet and they come with many questions.
-Below are the questions and answers to them how teeth whitening can affect your oral health.
+Below are the questions and answers from a cosmetic dentist in Philadelphia on how teeth whitening can affect your oral health.

 Why do teeth turn yellow?